 Charcoal – Charcoal is drawing and helps to remove oil and sebum from your pours.

 Sea Salt – Sea salt is purifying, drawing and acts as an astringent.
-This website explains how it helps your skin here.

 Tea Tree Essential Oil – Tea tree is anti-bacterial and anti-microbial making it a great zit-busting oil to use in a facial bar.
-Tea tree, teamed up with charcoal, seams to help with acne.
+Tea tree, teamed up with charcoal, seems to help with acne.

 *If you are selling your soap, be sure not to make medical claims.
 When using facial bars, lather up with a luffa.
 Allow the soap lather to sit on your face (like a mask) for a bit before washing off.
 This will allow the ingredients to work their magic.